 I am a U. S. citizen living in Atlanta, Georgia, having grown up in Chattanooga, Tennessee.
-I served in the Electronic Security Command of the U. S. Air Force before receiving a B.S. degree in business/economics and an M.Ed. in educational psychology, both at the University of Tennessee at Chattanooga.
-I then completed a Ph.D. in clinical (and research) psychology at Emory University, Atlanta; I served as CEO of mental health facilities for nine years, then for 35 years as a governance (board of directors) theorist, author, and consultant.
-On two occasions I testified to committees of the U. S. Congress.
+I graduated in 1956 from Chattanooga (City) High School, then served in the Electronic Security Command of the U. S. Air Force.
+Afterward, I received a B.S. degree in business/economics and an M.Ed. in educational psychology, both at the University of Tennessee at Chattanooga, then completed a psychology Ph.D. in both research and direct clinical psychotherapy at Emory University, Atlanta.
+My internship in individual and family therapy was completed in the Georgia Mental Health Institute, also Atlanta.
+I served as CEO of public mental health facilities for nine years in Tennessee and in Texas, where I developed a driving interest in management and governance (board operation).
+I developed a unique theoretical framework for governance—Policy Governance®—and for 35 years worked as independent governance consultant worldwide to nonprofit, business profit, and governmental boards.
+In the spreading of this conceptual innovation, I published over 200 articles.
+In other writing as sole or co-author, five books of mine were published by Jossey-Bass/John Wiley & Sons.
+On two occasions I testified before committees of the U. S. Congress.

 My philosophical identity is secular humanism, in complete awe of the universe and human potential.
 In furtherance of that identity, I am a member of the American Humanist Association, the National Center for Science Education, Americans United for Separation of Church and State, the Atlanta Freethought Society, the Center for Inquiry, and American Humanist Association.
 I am a Life Member in American Atheists, the Freedom from Religion Foundation and hold an invited membership in the honorary scientific research organization Sigma Xi.